Best VPN 2022: Review of 22 VPN Providers

 What is a VPN and what benefits does it offer?

-A virtual private network (VPN) creates a virtual tunnel between you and your Internet provider, through which your data and traffic is encrypted, your IP address is masked, and your location is concealed.
-A VPN helps in staying anonymous and secure online.
+A virtual private network (VPN) creates a virtual tunnel between you and your Internet provider, through which your data and traffic are encrypted, your IP address is masked, and your location is concealed.
+A VPN helps in remaining anonymous and secure online.

 What is a VPN provider?

 A VPN provider is a company that offers VPN services.
-Alongside VPN infrastructure, including servers, encryption, and protocols, providers offer users applications and extensions, which allow them to establish VPN connections, ideally, anywhere, anytime.
+Alongside VPN infrastructure, including servers, encryption, and protocols, providers give their users access to applications and extensions, allowing them to establish VPN connections, ideally, anywhere, anytime.

 Which VPN provider is the best?

-As in any area, stiff competition exists in the world of VPNs between all providers, with each having their fans and clientele.
-Speaking in objective terms, such as performance or server network size, clear winners and losers emerge.
-Everything else is a question of taste: User interfaces are diverse, as are the number of features that are offered, and we can't forget about price either.
-For our big VPN review, we put some of the most well-known and reputable VPN providers through a rigorous set of evaluations, recommending an overall winner, a price-performance winner, and the best free VPN.
+As in any area, stiff competition exists in the VPN market, with each provider having their own fans and clientele.
+Objectively speaking, when it comes to performance or the size of a server network, clear winners and losers emerge.
+Everything else is a question of taste: User interfaces are diverse, prices span a wide spectrum, and the number of features varies from provider to provider.
+In our comprehensive VPN comparison, we put some of the most well-known and reputable VPN providers through a rigorous set of evaluations, recommending our Top 5 picks.

 Are VPN services free?